Allegheny-Computer-Science-111-F2017/cs111-F2017-lab-sheets/README.md

 ## Acknowledgements

 We gratefully acknowledge Cassandra Colon for finding and explaining how to fix a mistake in the commands for running the GatorGrader program.
+Also, we thank Ness T. for finding a mistake in a directory specification in an assignment.

 ## Problems or Praise